russell-archer/SwiftUI-AlertDemo/README.md

 # SwiftUI-AlertDemo
-## Using SwiftUI to display alerts
+## Using SwiftUI to display alerts, actionsheets and popovers
 **(Updated for Xcode 11 Beta 5)**

 In SwiftUI in order to display an **Alert** you need to define a bindable condition (e.g. a **@State** boolean) that determines whether